deeptikorwar/MyPython/README.md

 * Files in the [myTurtles](myTurtles) folder show you how to read create objects using classes and how to draw on the screen.
 Happy drawring!!!
 * The script in the [C25K](C25K) folder shows you how to use functions and loops
 * The script in the [CheckURLs](CheckURLs) folder shows you how to use the standard libraries and check for broken links within the GitHub README.md files
+* The script in the [createHTML](createHTML) folder shows you how to convert tab delimited text into HTML output

 To execute a script:
 1. Download all files within a folder